-ENG 493/593 Persuasive Communication and Rhetorical Theory
+ENG 493/593 Persuasive Communication and Rhetorical Theory 2 or 4 credits

 Explores major theories and research in rhetoric and persuasive communication.
 Focuses on the function of persuasion in a variety of written and oral contexts such as advertising, political discourse, and war propaganda; current and historical public communication events will be examined.
 Cross-listed with COM 343.
 Formerly EPW 493.